Tunneling for Pipes

 Sometimes we’re able to get most of the dirt back into the tunnel but oftentimes there’s a little bit left because when you dig out a tunnel, the dirt has been compacted and compressed for many years and when you displace it you aerate it which gives it volume thus making it difficult to get all the material back in.
 If it’s just a small amount we’ll spread it out over the yard evenly or else we’ll build a little angle of material against the house so that rainwater flows down the pitch away from the foundation.
 If the amount of material is significant, we’ll load it up in a trailer and drop it off at a site specifically used for dumping sand, dirt, or loam.

 Either way, we handle it so you don’t have to.
-If you need tunneling for a plumbing repair or new plumbing construction in the DFW area please do not hesitate to contact us.
+If you need a contractor who can tunnel under existing slab, for a plumbing repair or new plumbing construction in the DFW area please do not hesitate to contact us.